Robert Minor: Communist

 In 1945, as a member of the CPUSA's governing National Committee, Minor dissociated himself from the discredited Browder, but he was nonetheless relegated to the role of Washington correspondent of The Daily Worker.

 Bob Minor suffered a heart attack in 1948 and was bedridden during the time of McCarthyism when his fellow leaders of the American Communist Party were arrested and imprisoned.
 Owing to his frail health, the United States government chose not to proceed against him.

 Death

-Robert Minor died in 1952, survived by his wife, the artist Lydia Gibson.
+Robert Minor died on January 26, 1952, survived by his wife, the artist Lydia Gibson.
 The couple had no children.

 Legacy

 Minor is remembered by some as the inspiration for the fictional character "Don Stevens" in John Dos Passos' U.S.A. trilogy.

 The historian Theodore Draper opined: Minor is a study in extremes.
 A truly gifted and powerful cartoonist, he renounced art for politics.
 He made this gesture of total subservience to politics after years as an anarchist despising and denouncing politics.
 But he could not transfer his genius from art to politics.
 The stirring drawings were replaced by boring and banal speeches.
 He had none of the gifts of the natural politician, his stock in trade was limited to platitudes and slogans.
 The wild man, tamed, became a political hack.
 If as an anarchist he had believed that politics was a filthy business, as a Communist he still seemed to believe it was — only now it was his business.
 Minor's papers are housed in the Rare Book & Manuscript section on the 6th floor of Butler Library at Columbia University.
 Approximately 15,000 items are included in the collection, which is housed in some 65 archival boxes.